from small one page howto to huge articles all in one place

 char(offset,value)

-True if byte is identical
+True if the byte at offset is identical to value.

 short(offset,value)

-True if 16-bit integer is identical
+True if the 16-bit big-endian integer at offset is identical to value.

 int(offset,value)

-True if 32-bit integer is identical
+True if the 32-bit big-endian integer at offset is identical to value.

 locale("string")

-True if current locale matches string
+True if current locale matches string.

 contains(offset,range,"string")

-True if the range contains the string
+True if the bytes starting at offset for range bytes contains string.

 STRING CONSTANTS